 Enron’s Investment

-Corp. (“Enron”) (“PGE”)

-Northwest Energy Corporation (“Holdco”), a subsidiary of Northwest Natural Gas Company (“NWN”) that was formed to acquire all of the stock of PGE (See attached diagram.)

-$50 million of a combination of voting and nonvoting common stock and

-$200 million in “Feline Prides” —which will convert to nonvoting common stock no later than 4 years after closing.
+Enron Corp. (“Enron”) has agreed to provide “seller financing” in order to facilitate the acquisition of Portland General Electric Company (“PGE”), and Enron has no desire to control a utility.

-Enron’s investment was carefully structured so that the transaction could go forward while:
+Therefore, Enron’s investment was carefully structured so that the transaction could go forward while:

 Protecting investment-grade rating of utilities;

 Protecting value of combined companies;

 Providing an exit for Enron within 5 years.

+Northwest Energy Corporation (“Holdco”), a new holding company, will be formed to own all of the outstanding stock of Northwest Natural Gas Company (“NWN”) and PGE.
+(See attached diagram.)

+Holdco will issue to Enron:

+$50 million of a combination of voting and nonvoting common stock; and

+$200 million in “Feline Prides” —a preferred stock of Holdco that will effectively be converted to nonvoting common stock no later than 4 years after closing.

 Enron is subject to restrictions on its ability to own more than 4.9% of the voting common stock of Holdco:

 The actual number of shares of voting and nonvoting common stock that Enron will receive will be determined based on NWN’s stock price as of the closing, subject to caps and ceilings on the number of shares to be issued;